-"They used an agent to approach me when Abramovich first took over the club and I said no chance," Sir Alex said in an interview on the Charlie Rose show.
+"They used an agent to approach me when Abramovich first took over the club and I said no chance," Sir Alex said in an interview on American TV.

 David Moyes - chosen by Sir Alex as his successor - has struggled in his new role, with United currently sitting 12th in the Premier League table with a return of just seven points from six games.

 But the 71-year-old remains confident that Moyes is capable of achieving success at Old Trafford, and reaffirmed his decision to retire from the game.

 "United are in good hands with David Moyes.
 He will be fine.
 He's a good manager," Sir Alex said.

 "I'm not interested in managing again or getting myself worked up about Manchester United's results.